 In the event of a bankruptcy by a contractual counterparty operating at LAX, the automatic stay provisions of the United States Bankruptcy Code (the "Bankruptcy Code") could prevent (unless approval of the bankruptcy court was obtained) an action to collect amounts owing by the contractual counterparty to the Department or other actions to enforce the obligations of the contractual counterparty to Department and/or the City (e.g., requirements to make capital investments under the applicable agreements).
 With the authorization of the Bankruptcy Court, the contractual counterparty may be able to repudiate some or all of its agreements with the Department and/or the City and stop performing its obligations (including payment obligations) under such agreements.
-The contractual counterparty may be able, without the consent and over the objection of the Department and/or the City, the Senior Trustee, the Subordinate Trustee and the holders of the Senior Bonds and the Subordinate Obligations (including the Series 2019F Subordinate Bonds), to alter the terms, including the payment terms, of its agreements with the Department and/or the City as long as the Bankruptcy Court determines that the alterations are fair and equitable.
+The contractual counterparty may be able, without the consent and over the objection of the Department and/or the City, the Senior Trustee, the Subordinate Trustee and the holders of the Senior Bonds (including the Series 2020A Senior Bonds) and the Subordinate Obligations, to alter the terms, including the payment terms, of its agreements with the Department and/or the City as long as the Bankruptcy Court determines that the alterations are fair and equitable.
 In addition, with the authorization of the Bankruptcy Court, the contractual counterparty may be able to assign its rights and obligations under any of its agreements with the Department and/or the City to another entity despite any contractual provisions prohibiting such an assignment.
-The Senior Trustee, the Subordinate Trustee, and the holders of the Senior Bonds and the Subordinate Obligations (including the Series 2019F Subordinate Bonds), as applicable, may be required under the Bankruptcy Code to return to the contractual counterparty as preferential transfers any money that was used to make payments on the Senior Bonds or the Subordinate Obligations (including the Series 2019F Subordinate Bonds) and that was received by the Department from the contractual counterparty during the 90 days immediately preceding the filing of the bankruptcy petition.
+The Senior Trustee, the Subordinate Trustee, and the holders of the Senior Bonds (including the Series 2020A Senior Bonds) and the Subordinate Obligations, as applicable, may be required under the Bankruptcy Code to return to the contractual counterparty as preferential transfers any money that was used to make payments on the Senior Bonds (including the Series 2020A Senior Bonds) or the Subordinate Obligations and that was received by the Department from the contractual counterparty during the 90 days immediately preceding the filing of the bankruptcy petition.
 Claims by the Department and/or the City under any agreement with such contractual counterparty may be subject to further limitations under the Bankruptcy Code.